TomCodess/karina-bot/README.md

 ## 🤝 Contribution

-We welcome contributions to make Gehlee even better!
+We welcome contributions to make Karina even better!
 Feel free to fork the project, make your changes, and open a pull request.

 ### Ideas for Contribution
 - Suggest new card themes or features.